scottdgaines/scottdgaines/README.md

   </a>
 </p>

 My name is Scott Gaines, and I am a front-end software engineer with a background in the theare and service industry.
 I am passionate about fostering healthy, productive team environments and contributing to technology and user-experiences that result in a positive impact, support for disenfranchised communities and demographics, and a furthering of the arts and education.
-Passionate about Animal Welfare, Accessible Education, Human Rights and Advocacy, and Social Impact work.
+I am actively seeking a junior engineer role with a mission-driven company specializing in Animal Welfare, Education, Human Rights and Advocacy, and Social Impact work!

 ### Technologies
 Languages / Frameworks: </br>